yay135/gene_connectivity/readme.md

 NVIDIA GPU driver for linux 510.47.03
 CUDA 11.6

+Addtionally make sure your system have bash and wget installed.

 ### 3.3 Clone the current project
 Run the following command to clone the project.
 ``git clone https://github.com/yay135/gene_connectivity.git``